How to get the Error Message with Logic App Try-Catch (Part II) – Using an Azure Function

-In the first part of this blog post: How to get the Error Message with Logic App Try-Catch (Part I), I mention that when we are creating more enterprise processes, the business process will typically not be simple without, for example, conditions or nested conditions, cycles, switch and so on.
+In the first part of this blog post: How to get the Error Message with Logic App Try-Catch (Part I), I mentioned that when we are creating more enterprise processes, the business process will typically not be simple without, for example, conditions or nested conditions, cycles, switches, and so on.
 They will be more complicated, and we usually have nested conditions, conditions inside the loops, and so on.
 In that case, the approach explained in the first blog post will not work.
 For example, in this scenario:

-- ActionFailed.
+• ActionFailed.
 An action failed.
 No dependent actions succeeded.

 Of course, this is not what we intend for.
 So, what are my alternatives?
 How do I get the correct error message?